Jedpyong/GrouCordApp/README.md

 ## Events Documentation
 ![Events Documentation](Resources/events_doc.png "Events Documentation")
 - This the first page of the events documentation embedded on this repository.
-To view the complete copy of the documentation, the PDF copy can be accessed in this [link]([Resources/Documentation-of-Events.pdf](https://github.com/Jedpyong/GrouCordApp/blob/master/GrouCord%20Events%20Documentation.pdf)).
+To view the complete copy of the documentation, the PDF copy can be accessed in this [link](GrouCord-Events-Documentation.pdf).

 ## Presentation
 ![Presentation](Resources/Presentation.png)